What's in Your Holiday Turkey Besides Stuffing?

 In the U.S. part of industrialized farming practices includes cannibalistic acts such as feeding farm animals to other farm animals.
 This meal includes slaughterhouse waste, blood, and manure.
 Not only are mad cow prions found in meat, but also pesticides, pollutants, and neurotoxic substances such as methylmercury and lead.
 These toxins accumulate in fat tissues and bones.
 As a result, "when farm animals are fed meat and bone meal, the toxins biomagnify - bioaccumulate up the food chain."
 Therefore, eating low on the food chain greatly reduces our risk for consuming contaminated animal products.

-Perfluorochemicals (including PCBs, DDT, Hexachlorobenzene and organochlorine pesticides) are industrial pollutants in which some have been linked to thyroid disease.
+Perfluorochemicals (including PCBs, DDT, Hexachlorobenzene and organochlorine pesticides) are industrial pollutants, some of which have been linked to thyroid disease.
 The highest levels are found in the United States, coming from meat, fish, fats, cheese, eggs, dairy and poultry.
 A long list of toxic chemicals in which we are exposed to can be seen here.
 Our planet has become so polluted, these chemicals come down in rain and "concentrate their way up the food chain.
 The best we can do is eat as low on the food chain as possible, plant foods, preferably organic."

 Dioxins Found in Meat